Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Results and Discussion

 \subsection{Ionization of Di-Halogen Molecules}

-In order to further assess the performance of the FNS-IP-EOM-CCSD(T)(a)$^\ast$, we computed the vertical valence ionization potentials of di-halogen molecules (X$_2$; X=F, Cl, Br, I) and compared them with CCSD and CCSD* along with the available experimental data.
-For F$_2$ and Cl$_2$, uncontracted core-valence Dunning basis sets (aug-cc-pCVNZ, N=$\mathrm{D,T,Q}$) were employed, whereas for Br$_2$ and I$_2$ core--valence dyall basis sets (dyall.vnz, n=$2,3,4$) were used.
-The resulting ionization potentials were again extrapolated to the complete basis set (CBS) limit using the same Peterson-Dunning scheme\cite{dunning1994}.
-As shown in Table~\ref{tab:CBS_Di_Hal}, all methods generally overestimate the ionization potentials, with only a few exceptions.
-Among them, CCSD(T)(a)$^\ast$ provides the most accurate description of the first valence ionization potentials for nearly all di-halogen molecules considered, followed by CCSD and CCSD$^\ast$.
-In almost all cases, the first ionization potentials obtained with CCSD(T)(a)$^\ast$ lie within the reported experimental uncertainties.
-In contrast, for the third ionization potentials, CCSD$^\ast$ exhibits the closest agreement with experiment, followed by CCSD(T)(a)$^\ast$ and CCSD.
-Nevertheless, none of the methods is able to reproduce the third ionization potentials within the experimental error bars.
-The slightly improved performance of CCSD$^\ast$ relative to CCSD(T)(a)$^\ast$ for the third ionization potentials can be attributed to fortuitous error cancellation.
+To further assess the performance of FNS-IP-EOM-CCSD(T)(a)$^\ast$, we computed the vertical valence IPs of dihalogen molecules (X$_2$; X = F, Cl, Br, I) and compared the results with those of CCSD and CCSD$^\ast$, as well as with available experimental data.
+For F$_2$ and Cl$_2$, uncontracted core-valence Dunning basis sets (aug-cc-pCVNZ; $N = $ D, T, Q) were employed, whereas for Br$_2$ and I$_2$, core-valence dyall basis sets (dyall.v$n$z; $n = 2, 3, 4$) were used.
+The IPs were extrapolated to the complete basis set (CBS) limit using the Peterson--Dunning scheme.\cite{dunning1994} As shown in Table~\ref{tab:CBS_Di_Hal}, all methods generally overestimate the IPs, with only a few exceptions.
+Among them, CCSD(T)(a)$^\ast$ provides the most accurate description of the first valence IPs for nearly all dihalogen molecules considered, followed by CCSD and CCSD$^\ast$.
+In almost all cases, the first IPs obtained with CCSD(T)(a)$^\ast$ lie within the reported experimental uncertainties.
+For the third IPs, however, CCSD$^\ast$ shows the closest agreement with experiment, followed by CCSD(T)(a)$^\ast$ and CCSD.
+None of the methods reproduces the third IPs within the experimental error bars.
+The slightly improved performance of CCSD$^\ast$ relative to CCSD(T)(a)$^\ast$ for the third IPs can be attributed to fortuitous error cancellation.